robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/most_popular_agent_company.png)

-Since these three queries are returning a single value, we can place these values as cards in Power BI.
+Since these three queries are returning a single value, I can place these values as cards in **Power BI**.

 ![alt text](https://raw.githubusercontent.com/robertasdvarionas/Shipping-Tendencies-in-Klaipeda/refs/heads/main/Related%20Images/cards.png)

-Now we can move on to the queries which will give us multiple values and will be used in bar charts in Power BI to demonstrate the particular tendencies.
+Now I moved on to the queries which will give me multiple values and will be used in bar charts in **Power BI** to demonstrate the particular tendencies.

-I have standarized the **laivo_tipas** column and now I can use it to get top 10 most popular ship types in the Port of Klaipeda.
+I have standarized the **laivo_tipas** column and now I could use it to get Top 10 most popular ship types in the Port of Klaipeda.

 ```sql
 SELECT TOP (10) laivo_tipas as most_popular_ship_types, COUNT(laivo_id) as number_of_ships FROM Laivas_edited